Butternut Squash Enchiladas

 Top enchiladas with lettuce, tomato, and salsa for extra veggies.
 Add a side of fruit or whole grain tortilla chips.

-2 1/2 cups butternut squash OR winter squash
+2 1/2 cups fresh or frozen cubed butternut squash or other winter squash

 1/2 cup finely chopped onion